 I am happy to share the basic recipe for an extremely well-rounded, sweetly refreshing iced coffee, the "New Orleans" Cold Brew:

-First of all, why concentrate?
+First, why concentrate?

-Depending on my mood, I can refine the cold brew in many ways:
+Depending on my mood, I can refine the Cold Brew in many ways:

-Which coffee is suitable for this?
+What coffee is suitable for this?

 - 100-120g coffee, grind size like Fleur de Sel

-- Add ~ 10g roasted chicory root
+- ~ 10g roasted chicory root added

 - 500g filtered water

-Cold Brew Tea Combo by Sandra Stucki
+Cold Brew Tea Combination by Sandra Stucki

 - 14cl of cold coffee

-- 2cl Zhengshan Xiaozhong ( Tarry Lapsang smoked tea from China)
+- 2cl Zhengshan Xiaozhong (Tarry Lapsang smoked tea from China)

-Two Cold Brew recipes by Dani Hofstetter
+Two Cold Brew Recipes by Dani Hofstetter

 Hopper Cold Brew

-Served over ice, with a little orange zest or an ice-cold splash of mineral water.
+Serve over ice, with a little orange zest or an ice-cold splash of mineral water.

 Cold Brew Martini

-Recipe: Brew 55g of coffee to 1 liter of cold water in about 10-12 hours.
+Recipe: Brew 55g coffee to 1 liter of cold water for approx. 10-12 hours.

 Michal Otte was the 2016 Swiss Cup Tasters Champion.
 He works for Blaser Café in Bern and Kafischmitte in Langnau.
 He has years of experience as a barista and roaster and has participated in numerous championships.
 In 2016, he also won the Basel Cup Tasting Championship.